bitv12332/mkbot/README.md

 # gooberbot
 mk management bot

-in the folder you put this you need another folder called db
+run with "node ." in terminal in the folder containing index.js

+update dependencies with "npm install" in terminal in the folder containing index.js